mgorav/Chakravyuh/README.md

 ## Why name [Chakravyuh](http://mahabharata-research.com/military%20academy/the%20mysterious%20chakravyuha.html)?

 The name comes Indian mythological epic Mahabharata.
 In short, it means an **_Invincible_** circle.
-This project aim to make an invincible ML engineering circle of interpretation, like lineage tracking, feature management and more, while performing ML chores using the power of graph theory.
+This project aim to make an invincible ML engineering circle of interpretation easy, like lineage tracking, feature management and more, while performing ML chores using the power of graph theory.

 ![alt text](Chakravyuh.png)